All Episodes

 Couldn't have said it better myself.

-You can also type in WorldWarNow.substack.com and you'll find our home base on Substack.
+You can also type in worldwarnow.substack.com and you'll find our home base on Substack.

 Of course, we're on YouTube as well if you search World War Now.

-So uh please support us there.
+So please support us there.

 Obviously, subscribe for free.

-I also host a weekly live stream that's been on hold since I've been in Russia on Tuesday evenings, so I would love to see anybody uh tuning in there, and I'm sure in the future very soon uh I'll be having James on my show to discuss all sorts of other things uh deep inside the rabbit hole.
+And I'm sure in the future, very soon, I'll be having James on my show to discuss all sorts of other things deep inside the rabbit hole.

 I would like to reinforce Conrad's message.